tudelft-iv-students/offline-tracking-with-object-permanence/README.md

 bash Re-ID_extraction.sh
 ```
 ### Performing Re-ID
-5. Reassociate history tracklets with future tracklets by changing the tracking ID of the future tracklets
+5. Reassociate history tracklets with future tracklets by changing the tracking ID of the future tracklets.
+The following command will generate the Re-ID result as a **.json** file, which can be evaluated directly using the standard evaluation code of nuScenes MOT.
 ```
 python motion_matching.py --cfg_file motion_associator/re-association.yaml --result_path mot_results/v1.0-test/tracking_result.json
 ```